Sam-Dragon/interview/java-questions/easy/direct-questions.md

     They are useful for running background process. lets say - updating service package, database service <br>
     isDeamon() of thread method helps in indicating whether it is normal or deamon thread

 24. What is Thread group ?
 Adv/Dis ?
-How is it represented ?
+How is it represented ? <br>
 A.  It is a group of threads where each thread works independently per task and will consume more resources <br>
     It is generally represent with Thread.
 Thread.currentThread() gives the information <br>
     Adv: <br>